Illegal Eviction Procedures in Georgia

 Georgia landlords must follow specific rules and procedures when evicting a tenant (see the article How Evictions Work: What Renters Need to Know, on this site).
 The state forbids landlords from taking the law into their own hands.
 Examples of illegal “self-help” evictions include changing the locks, removing the front door, or turning off the heat or electricity—all of which may be the basis for a tenant suing a landlord.
 Georgia tenants may sue for damages which are determined by the court.

 If you decide to sue your landlord for an illegal eviction, check Georgia law (the legal authority for Georgia rules prohibiting self-help evictions is Forrest v.
 Peacock, 363 S.E.
-2d 581 (1987), reversed on other grounds, 368 S.E.2d 519 (1988)).
+2d 581 (1987), reversed on other grounds, 368 S.E.2d 519 (1988) and Georgia Code § 44-7-14.1).
 See the Laws and Legal Research section of this site for advice on finding and reading case law.

 It’s also a good idea to get advice from a local tenants’ rights group in Florida.
 The U.S. Department of Housing and Urban Development (HUD) website includes information on tenant advocates for each state.